What is Chemical Dependency?

 The personal characteristics of those particularly liable to use drugs have been obtained by comparing using with nonusing adolescents in the same schools.
 What is the one of the characteristics looked at from time to time?

 Many medications can interact with alcohol, thereby altering the metabolism or effects of alcohol and/or the medication.
 Some of these interactions can occur even at moderate drinking levels and result in adverse health effects for the drinker.
-What are the two types of alcohol medication interactions exist?
+What are the types of alcohol medication interactions exist?

-Alcohol and drug counselors providing vocational rehabilitation (VR) services directly or through referral need to be aware of legal and ethical issues in what three areas?
+Alcohol and drug counselors providing vocational rehabilitation (VR) services directly or through referral need to be aware of legal and ethical issues in what areas?

-What are the five main categories of comorbidity can be identified, although for some patients it might not be clear which category they belong to?
+What are the main categories of comorbidity can be identified, although for some patients it might not be clear which category they belong to?

 What is often a goal of substance abuse treatment?